bldgtyp/ph_navigator/README.md

   - [ ] Add guard against 0-length markers
   - [ ] Add new option to select face, show face-id/name and aut-dimension all edges
 - [ ] Adjustable clipping plane (vertical adjustment at least, to see levels)
-- [ ] move the face data panke to the left
+- [ ] move the face data panel to the left
 - [ ] add fake 'results' buttons on the right
-- [ ] add a uvale list with sliders to tue face data panel
+- [ ] add a u-value list with sliders to the face data panel
+- [x] Refactor App State to useReducer / useContext
+- [ ] Refactor Selected-Object to useReducer / useContext
+- [ ] Refactor Dimension-Lines to useReducer / useContext

 #### Comments